top of page

 Fa Hai, also known as "Fat-hoi" in Cantonese, is a rule-abiding, nuance-ignoring monk.
 I think "Fat-Hoi" sounds stupid, so I'll be using the Mandarin spelling (nothing wrong with Cantonese!
 I just find the English spelling distracting, it's English's fault!)

 He is the strict Buddhist monk version of Xu Xian, the more interesting character, in my opinion.
 Traditionally, Fa Hai is an old guy with a pot belly and a long white beard and long white eye brows.
 Totally absurd choice for Maggie Cheung to be flirting with.
-But in this movie, he is played by 26 year old martial artist Vincent Zhao, who makes all the girls want to to be Green Snake so they can tease him and get him to be a bad Buddhist.
+But in this movie, he is played by 26 year old martial artist Vincent Zhao, who is so handsome it makes all the girls want to to be Green Snake so they can tease him and get him to be a bad Buddhist.

-In a slightly unrelated note, when I was in university, one of my East-Asian religion professors said that, in this time when there weren't advanced technology yet, Buddhism was technology.
+In an unrelated note, when I was in university, one of my East-Asian religion professors said that, in this time when there weren't advanced technology yet, Buddhism was the technology.
 It was believed that if you prayed in the right way to Buddha or you did the right Buddha things, they granted your wishes.
 Like making it rain so your crops could grow, or making it not rain so your houses don't fall down.
 And the monks are not only connected to Buddha, they are also a police force in that they hunt animals, who are believed to be responsible for both making your crops not grow and your houses fall down.
 If Buddhism is tech, I think that makes the monks the tech bros of ancient China.
 Fa Hai is a devoted, high-ranking tech bro.
 He goes around saying "Shan zai, shan zai" ("There's peace, there's peace."), hunting spiders, putting them in bowls.
 And he totally doesn't think about sex at all.

 ree